-Now, as hundreds of thousands of hectares burn throughout the country, people around Australia are passively inhaling some of the least breathable on the planet—air more heavily polluted than that of Shanghai, Beijing, Mumbai, or Delhi.
-Clouds of smoke are travelling hundreds of kilometers, enveloping the nation’s major cities and drifting as far as New Zealand.
+Now, as hundreds of thousands of acres burn throughout the country, people around Australia are passively inhaling some of the least breathable air on the planet; it's more heavily polluted than that of Shanghai, Beijing, Mumbai, or Delhi.
+Clouds of smoke are traveling hundreds of miles, enveloping the nation’s major cities and drifting as far as New Zealand.
 The public health emergency continues to escalate.
-And according to Dr Yuming Guo, head of Monash University’s Climate, Air Quality Research (CARE) unit, such toxic air could easily become the silent killer of Australia’s climate catastrophe.
+And according to Dr. Yuming Guo, head of Monash University’s Climate and Air Quality Research (CARE) unit, such toxic air could easily become the silent killer of Australia’s climate catastrophe.

-When Dr Guo says “short-term” he means the days and weeks during which the pollution is directly experienced; when he says “long-term” he’s talking about months, years down the line.
+When Dr. Guo says “short-term” he means the days and weeks during which the pollution is directly experienced; when he says “long-term” he’s talking about months or years down the line.
 Pollutants can kill people fast and slow.
 And further exacerbating these health risks is the fact that Australia has, until now, enjoyed a history of clean air.

 Children and the elderly face a particularly serious risk because their bodies are even less well-adapted, while people with asthma are far more susceptible to suffering the adverse respiratory effects of smoke inhalation.
 Experts have warned, however, that even relatively healthy people are at risk of developing serious illnesses from prolonged exposure to air pollution.